samuellee-zy/agent-builder-demo/README.md

 ### 🧠 Intelligent Design
 *   **Conversational Architect:** Describe your goal, and the AI Architect will design the entire system.
+*   **Persistent Memory:** Chat sessions are saved locally (IndexedDB), so you never lose your context even after a refresh.
+*   **Instruction Enhancement:** One-click "Enhance" button to professionally rewrite agent instructions using Gemini.
 *   **Smart Patterns:** Automatically detects workflows (Sequential vs Concurrent).
 *   **Robust Generation:** Multi-model strategy for reliable architecture generation.